Peyveste Hanım: Early life

 Peyveste Hanım was born on 10 May 1873 in Pitsunda, Abkhazia.
 Born as princess Hatice Rabia Hanim, she was a member of Abkhazian princely family Emuhvari.
 Her father was Prince Osman Bey Emuhvari, and her mother was Princess Hesna Hanım Çaabalurhva, an Abkhazian.
 She had four elder siblings, Prince Hasan Bey, Prince Süleyman Bey, Princess Nurhayat Hanım, and Princess Emine Mahşeref Hanım (1871 – 1920).
-Peyveste was tall, with green eyes and red cooper hair.
+Peyveste was tall, with green eyes and auburn hair.

 In 1877, Osman Bey volunteered for service in the Russo-Turkish War (1877–1878).
 He took his wife and children to Istanbul, and entrusted them to the care of Hesna Hanım's paternal cousin, Davud Bey.
 He returned to Abkhazia and was killed in the war.

 Davud Pasha's wife Meryem Hanım, who had been in service in the palace, decided to present the widowed Hesna Hanım and her daughters to her paternal cousin Nazikeda Kadın, first wife of Sultan Abdul Hamid.
 Nazikeda accepted to take the girls at her service.
 Nazikeda renamed Hatice Rabia as Peyveste.

 Marriage

 Peyveste met Abdul Hamid in 1890, and married him in 1893 in the Yıldız Palace.
 She was given the title of "Third Ikbal".
 On 14 August 1894, a year after the marriage, she gave birth to her only son, Şehzade Abdurrahim Hayri.
-Upon his birth, she was presented with a beautiful maison where She lived during Abdülhamid's reign.
+Upon his birth, she was presented with a beautiful maison where she lived during Abdülhamid's reign.
 In 1897, Peyveste became pregnant with her second child, however, suffered a miscarriage.
 Abdul Hamid later allocated her in one of the Kiosks on the gardens of the Yıldız Palace.
 Peyveste was one of favorite consorts and Abdülhamid II respected and admirated her.
-He gived her the Hanedan-ı Ali Osman Order even though it was usually reserved to blood members of the Dynasty.
+He gave her the Hanedan-ı Ali Osman Order even though it was usually reserved to blood members of the Dynasty.

 On 27 April 1909, Abdul Hamid was deposed, and sent into exile in Thessaloniki.
 She and her son accompanied him for some time, and returned to Istanbul in 1910, and bought a mansion in Büyükdere Avenue, Şişli.
-She settled with Sazkar Hanım, her favourite among other her husband’s consort.
+She settled with Sazkar Hanım, her favourite among other her husband's consort.
 Their rooms were on the same floor and every day they took coffee together and reminisced about the past.
 As Şehzade Abdürrahim lived close by, he used to visit often.
 After Thessaloniki fell to Greece in 1912, Abdul Hamid also returned to Istanbul, and settled in the Beylerbeyi Palace, where he died in 1918.